About Sam Gilliam

 1930

-Sam Gilliam is born on Thanksgiving Day in Tupelo, Mississippi to Estery and Sam Gilliam Sr. He is the seventh of eight children of Sam and Estery Gilliam.
-His father, Sam Sr., is a carpenter, while his mother, Estery, is a seamstress and the primary caregiver for the large family.
+Sam Gilliam is born on Thanksgiving Day in Tupelo, Mississippi.
+He is the seventh of eight children of Sam and Estery Gilliam.
+Sam Sr. is a carpenter, while Estery is the primary caregiver for the large family.

 1940